Update 9/15: We’ve just released a brand new workflow management offering featuring a visual workflow designer! Learn more and try it out today!

 - Build an executive overview project in the tool used by your VP or C-suite leader.
 This project can be broken into sections by team or report, depending on the size of your organization.

-- Build a sync between this project and the tool or tools used by the members of that department or team.
+- Build a workflow between this project and the tool or tools used by the members of that department or team.

 - Set guidelines internally to make it clear exactly what information your executive wants visibility into.
-Everyone needs to be clear on what to sync to the executive overview projects.
+Everyone needs to be clear on what to send to the executive overview projects.

-- Create a system to filter that content through the sync.
+- Create rules to filter that content through the workflow.
 This could be a Trello label called “executive overview” that you apply when a project is relevant.
 Or it could be a special Asana status dedicated to those relevant tasks.

-- With the sync created, relevant content will feed into the executive overview project and will automatically be updated as the work progresses.
+- With the workflow created, relevant content will feed into the executive overview project and will automatically be updated as the work progresses.

 - You can scale this system to match the structure of your organization.
 Each of the executive overview projects can then be synced to a CEO overview project, for example.